Stunning Waterfalls in the Gold Coast Hinterland

 Beechmont

-Beechmont is located in the Gold Coast Hinterland and is nestled between the Lamington Plateau and Tamborine Mountain.
+Beechmont is in the Gold Coast Hinterland nestled between the Lamington Plateau and Tamborine Mountain.
 It is an extremely popular spot for day-trippers and bushwalkers.
-It is 37-kilometres from the Gold Coast and 97-kilometres from Brisbane.
-There are a couple of pretty waterfalls here worth checking out.

 Denham Falls

 The walk to the enchanting Denham Falls in Beechmont starts at the Denham Reserve.
-It is a beautiful 3-kilometre round trip walk amongst dense rainforest adjacent to Back Creek Gorge.
+It is a beautiful 3-kilometre round-trip walk through dense rainforest that runs adjacent to Back Creek Gorge.

-At the bottom of the falls, it is described as being an oasis surrounded by 30-metre high rock walls and beautiful vegetation.
+At the bottom of the falls is an oasis of lush vegetation surrounded by 30-metre high rock walls.

-While it’s a challenging trail, it is worth the effort as you are rewarded with a pretty waterfall and a generous swimming hole.
-Swimming here is welcome at the end of the walk in the cooling waters.
+While it’s a challenging trail, it is worth the effort, as you are rewarded with a pretty waterfall and a generous swimming hole.
+Jump in and cool off and you will soon forget about the track!

-Tip: There is a viewpoint with amazing views of the gorge below and Denham Falls before the downhill section of the track.
+Tip: If you don’t have the energy to do the whole walk there is a viewpoint with amazing views of the gorge and Denham Falls just before the downhill section of the track.

 Where: Beechmont is 37-kilometres from the Gold Coast and 97-kilometres from Brisbane.